Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Deriving the Baier-Katkov-Strakhovenko equation from the full spin-orbit Fokker-Planck equation

 Although $f$ in (\ref{eq:new2.44vcdrnewnew}) is a spin-orbit density of the BKS setup (i.e., $f$ carries the `right' dynamics and the `right' statistics) it is too general.
 In fact for such a general $f$ the evolution equation (\ref{eq:new2.44vcdrnewnew}) is not an ODE for $\vec{P}[W_f]$, let alone the BKS equation for $\vec{P}[W_f]$.

 To properly restrict the generality of $f$ in (\ref{eq:new2.44vcdrnewnew}) we have to recall from \cite{Bai69} or \cite{BKS70} that the BKS equation is defined w.r.t. deterministic orbital motion.
-Thus in order for (\ref{eq:new2.44vcdrnewnew}) to become an ODE for $\vec{P}[W_f]$, $f$ not only has to be a spin-orbit density of the BKS setup but also has to render the orbital motion to be deterministic.
-To get insight into this matter we first note that the orbital part,
+Thus in order for (\ref{eq:new2.44vcdrnewnew}) to become an ODE for $\vec{P}[W_f]$, not only $f$ has to be a spin-orbit density of the BKS setup but $f$ also has to encapsulate deterministic orbital motion.
+To define the latter notion we note that the orbital part,